-If you don’t know how to catch a reader’s attention in the first few seconds of an article, your writing goals will be dead in the water.
+Most readers trail off after the first few sentences.
+If you don’t know how to catch a reader’s attention in the first paragraph of an article, your story will be dead in the water.

 Key Takeaways